geraldzandisko/status-area-horizontal-spacing/Readme.md

 Download the files (go to 'Downloads' and select the zip file).

-Either start `gnome-tweak-tool` and select 'Shell Extensions > Install Shell Extension > (zip file you just downloaded', OR you can unzip the file in `~/.local/share/gnome-shell/extensions` and use `dconf-editor` to modify '/org/gnome/shell/enabled-extensions' to include `'status-area-horizontal-spacing@mathematical.coffee.gmail.com'`.
+Start `gnome-tweak-tool` and select 'Shell Extensions > Install Shell Extension > (zip file you just downloaded)'.

-In GNOME 3.4, you could alternatively `gnome-shell-extension-tool --enable status-area-horizontal-spacing@mathematical.coffee.gmail.com`.